egafni/ComputerVision/README.md

 # ComputerVision
 Computer Vision Pytorch Framework.
 Uses a unique method to configure complex pipelines that I've developed and iterated on over the years.
-Config schemas are specified of composable dataclasses, and are specified in a python file rather than yaml.
+Config schemas are specified as composable instantiated dataclasses, and are specified in a python module rather than yaml.
-Specifiying the config as yaml is still an option, and it is always saved for reproducability, but specifying configs in python provides all of the flexibility of code (for loops, if/else statements, generators) to specify parameters and config compositions.
+Specifiying the config as yaml is still an option, and it is always saved for reproducability.

+Specifying configs in python provides all of the flexibility of code (for loops, if/else statements, generators, sampling, etc) as well as all of the help of the IDE.
+This greatly speeds up iteration cycles, since you catch bugs before they happen.

 see run_experiments.py for an example.